SiddharthMundra/siddharthmundra.github.io/README.md

 ## **About me**
 I am a sophomore studying Computer Science at UC San Diego, and I have a personal interest in computer architecture and cybersecurity.
 I am currently a research assistant working under Professor Ryan Kastner at the KRG lab focusing on the topic of developing efficient neural networks on FPGA's.
-I am proficient in C, C++, Python, GIT, ARM v6, JAVA.
+I am proficient in C, C++, Python, GIT, ARM v6, JAVA. yes.

 ## Experience
 ### 1. KRG Lab (Professor Ryan Kastner) Research Assistant